Madek/madek-documentation/source/development/translation.md

 # Translator Guidelines

-Start a new translation by opening the `translations.csv` file in a spreadsheet editor (LibreOffice, Google Docs, Excel).
+Edit translations or start a new one by opening the `translations.csv` file in a spreadsheet editor (LibreOffice, Google Docs, Excel).

+This file is found in the `madek-webapp` repository under [`config/locale/translations.csv`](https://github.com/Madek/madek-webapp/blob/master/config/locale/translations.csv).
+After editing it with an editor, it needs to be exported to `csv` again and checked into the repository.

 # Usage in source code